 Host a virtual event.

 Think Google Hangout, Zoom teleconferencing, Facebook or Instagram Live events.
 Invite your followers with a fun email invitation (plus social media posts) that say when to join, and make your agenda clear.
 Do you have a specific campaign to talk about?
 A fundraising update to share?
 Or maybe you just want to educate your audience about something relevant to what we’re experiencing right now, whether it’s health-related or all about financial planning.
 Give everyone a little info beforehand to whet their appetite and get them interested.

 The upside of social media or online events is that they can be easily shared and by both you and your networks, which can expand your reach even more than an in-person event.
 And of course, don’t forget to create a landing page on your website specifically for your virtual event where attendees can get more information or make a donation.
 Everything leads back to your website (or, honestly, should).

 Plan a crowdfunding campaign.

-This is a perfect way to raise awareness and funds and create a sense of comradery, especially if you have a specific project or need in your organization that you can highlight and feature on a fundraising page.
+This is a perfect way to raise money without events and awareness and create a sense of camaraderie, especially if you have a specific project or need in your organization that you can highlight and feature on a fundraising page.
 Crowdfunding campaigns use a sense of urgency and an organization’s core group of constituents (or, their “street team”) to motivate donors to give, and while they do require some advance planning, the amount of overhead is insignificant compared to the costs of holding an event.
 And right now, many people are willing and able to help.
 Give them an opportunity.

 Create a webinar.